LarryEitel/laravel-laradock-phpstorm/laradock/CONTRIBUTING.md

 Always Test everything and make sure its working:

-- Pull the latest updates (or fork of you don’t have permission)
+- Pull the latest updates (or fork of you donâ€™t have permission)
 - Before editing anything:
     - Test building the container (docker-compose build --no-cache container-name) build with no cache first.
     - Test running the container with some other containers in real app and see of everything is working fine.